 My brother heard that.

-Now, for long as I can remember, I’ve been told the of man that I should grow up to be.
-As a boy, all wanted was to be accepted and liked by the other boys, that acceptance meant I had to acquire this almost disgusted view of the feminine, and since were told that feminine is the opposite of masculine, I either had reject embodying any of these qualities or face rejection myself.
-This is the that we’ve been given.
+Now, as long as I can remember, I’ve been told kind of man that I should grow up to be.
+As a boy, I wanted was to be accepted and liked by the other boys, but that acceptance meant I had to acquire this almost view of the feminine, and since we were told feminine is the opposite of masculine, I either had to embodying any of these qualities or face rejection myself.
+This is script that we’ve been given.
 Right?
-Girls are weak, and are strong.
-This is what’s being subconsciously communicated to of millions of young boys and girls all over the world, like it was with me.
+Girls are weak, boys are strong.
+This is what’s being subconsciously communicated to hundreds of millions of young and girls all over the world, just like it was me.

-Well, I came here today say, as a man that this is wrong, this is toxic, and it to end.
+Well, I came here today to say, as a man that this is wrong, this toxic, and it has to end.

 (Applause)

-Now, I’m not here to give a lesson.
-We likely all know how we got here, OK?
-I’m just a guy that woke up after 30 years and realized that I was living in state of conflict, conflict with who I feel I am my core and conflict with who the world tells as a man I should be.
-But I don’t have a desire to fit into the broken definition of masculinity, because I don’t just want to be good man.
+Now, I’m here to give a history lesson.
+We likely all know how got here, OK?
+But I’m just a guy that up after 30 years and realized that I was living in a state conflict, conflict with who I feel I am in my core and conflict with the world tells me as a man I should be.
+I don’t have a desire to fit into the current definition of masculinity, because I don’t just want to a good man.
 I want to be a good human.
-And I believe the only that can happen is if men learn to not only embrace the qualities that we were are feminine in ourselves but to be willing to stand up, to and learn from the women who embody them.
+And I believe the only way that can happen is if learn to not only embrace the qualities that we told are feminine in ourselves but to be willing stand up, to champion and learn from the women embody them.

 (Laughter)

-I am not saying that everything we learned is toxic.
+I am not that everything we have learned is toxic.
 OK?
-I’m not saying there’s anything wrong with you or me, and men, I’m not saying we have to being men.
-But we need balance, right?
-We need balance, and only way things will change is if we take a real honest look at the that have been passed down to us from generation to and the roles that, as men, we choose to take in our everyday lives.
+I’m saying there’s anything inherently wrong with you or me, men, I’m not saying we have to stop being men.
+But we need balance, right? need balance, and the only way things will change is if we take real honest look at the scripts that have been down to us from generation to generation and the roles that, as men, we choose to take in our everyday lives.

-So speaking of scripts, the first script I ever got from my dad.
-My dad is awesome.
+So speaking of scripts, the script I ever got came from my dad.
+My dad awesome.
 He’s loving, he’s kind, he’s sensitive, he’s nurturing, he’s here.

 (Applause)